How A Bill Becomes Law in New Brunswick

 Before a Bill becomes law, it goes through the following stages:

 A Private Member's Public Bill is drafted by the member with the assistance of the staff of the Legislative Assembly and does not have to be presented to the member's caucus or to the executive.
-The member wishing to introduce the Bill forwards the Bill to the Queen's Printer for printing and the copies are returned directly to the member by the Queen's Printer.
+The member wishing to introduce the Bill forwards the Bill to the King's Printer for printing and the copies are returned directly to the member by the King's Printer.

 INTRODUCTION AND FIRST READING